 - 1. Make sure that all mounting surfaces are clean and free of rust, dirt or paint.
-A wire brush may be used to clean these surfaces (See Figure 4-16.) - 2.
-Position the inner disc wheel over the studs, being careful not to damage the stud threads.
+A wire brush may be used to clean these surfaces (See Figure 4-19.) - Position the inner disc wheel over the studs, being careful not to damage the stud threads.
 Make sure that the disc wheel is flat against the mounting surface and that there is clearance between the disc wheel taper and brake drum. - 3.
-Position the outer disc wheel over the studs being careful not to damage the threads.
+Position the outer disc wheel being careful not to damage the threads.
 Be sure the valve stems for both the inner and outer tire are accessible. - 4.
-Install the flange nut and tighten to 50 foot-pounds using the sequence in Figure 4-17.
-Then tighten to full torque of 450 to 500 foot-pounds, using the same sequence. - 5.
+Install the flange nut and tighten to 50 foot-pounds using the sequence in Figure 4-20.
+Then tighten to full torque of 450 to 500 foot-pounds. - 5.
 Torque will drop after the first 50 to 100 miles of operation.
 Check the nuts for proper torque after this interval and retighten them.